kubernetes/website/content/en/docs/concepts/containers/runtime-class.md

 RuntimeClass is a beta feature (as of v1.14) for selecting the container runtime configuration to use to run a pod's containers.

-{{< warning >}} RuntimeClass includes *breaking* changes in the beta upgrade in v1.14.
-If you were using RuntimeClass prior to v1.14, the following actions are required:
+{{< warning >}}
+RuntimeClass includes *breaking* changes in the beta upgrade in v1.14.
+If you were using RuntimeClass prior to v1.14, see [Upgrading RuntimeClass from Alpha to Beta](#upgrading-runtimeclass-from-alpha-to-beta).

-- The `node.k8s.io` API group and `runtimeclasses.node.k8s.io` resource have been migrated to a built-in API.
-RuntimeClass resources must be recreated *after* upgrading to v1.14, and the runtimeclasses.node.k8s.io CRD should be manually deleted.
-- The `spec.runtimeHandler` field in v1aplha1 has been renamed to `handler` (no more `spec`).
-The handler is now a required field.
-Handlers can no longer include `.` characters.

 {{< /warning >}}

 ### Set Up